jyutzler/Bridge-Systems/system.md

 Partner is asked to "do something intelligent" like bid an unbid four-card suit, rebid a good suit, bid NT, or show secondary support.
 Generally they are for takeout but they may be converted to penalty (like a Negative Double).
-### DONT vs. 1NT
+### Meckwell vs. Strong 1NT
-DONT features multiple ways to show single-suited or 5-5 hands (4-5 distribution is possible when non-vulnerable).
+Meckwwell features multiple ways to show single-suited or 5-4 hands.
-   * double: single-suited or 18+ HCP
+   * double: long minor or both majors or 18+ HCP
-   * 2♣: clubs and a higher suit
+   * 2♣: clubs and a major
-   * 2♦: diamonds and a higher suit
+   * 2♦: diamonds and a major
-   * 2♥: majors
+   * 2♥: natural, rebiddable
-   * 2♠: spades (normal weak 2 or worse in strength; use double followed by 2♠ to show a better hand)
+   * 2♠: natural, rebiddable
-   * 2NT: six-card major and five-card minor
+   * 2NT: minors

-Advancer responses:
+After double, Advancer is expected to relay to 2♣.
+Responses to 2♣:
+   * pass: single-suited with clubs
+   * 2♦: single-suited with diamonds
+   * 2♥: both majors
+   * 2♠: both majors, but spades are stronger
+   * 3♣: natural, rebiddable

-   * pass or bid of a shown suit: fit, unconstructive
+After 2♣ or 2♦, Advancer may pass or bid 2♥.
-   * next higher suit: relay (pass or correct)
-   * pass of double is for penalty and rare
-   * new suit: single-suited
-   * jump or raise in shown suit: invitational (8-9 points)
-   * 2NT: forcing (15+ points)
+Overcaller may pass or correct to 2♠.
 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).